-If you do not have this cable, contact your Digital sales representative.
-You should use a cable supplied by Digital.
-Failure to do so can result in degraded performance of your TLZ09 drive.
+You should use a cable supplied by Digital Equipment Corporation.
+Failure to do so can result in degraded performance of your TLZ09 or TLZ10 drive.
+If you do not have a DIGITAL supplied SCSI cable, contact your DIGITAL sales representative.

-To connect a SCSI cable - drive to system - perform the following:
+To connect a SCSI cable --- drive to system --- perform the following:

 - 1. Connect one end of the cable to the system SCSI connector. - 2.
-Connect the other end of the SCSI signal cable to the SCSI connector on the rear of the TLZ09 drive (Figure 1-2 and Figure 1-3).
+Connect the other end of the SCSI signal cable to the SCSI connector on the rear of the drive (see Figure 1-2 and Figure 1-3).